ermanergoz/USurf-file-manager/README.md

 • Access to root files if the device is rooted.

-• Integrated zip/unzip files / folder feature.
+• Integrated zip/unzip files / folder feature. - [x]

 • Support to add / remove shortcuts to the main activity.